It’s that time of year again— jack-o-lanterns, pumpkin pies, and hay mazes, oh my!

 Before you dive into the Pumpkin Patch Guide we wanted to let you know we’ve also put together a full guide of local Halloween events.

-So, after you’ve settled on your pumpkin patch plans, pop over to the 2019 Halloween event guide to find all the spooktacular events around town.
+So, after you’ve settled on your pumpkin patch plans, pop over to the 2020 Halloween Event Guide to find all the spooktacular events around town.

-Fambrini’s Farm Fresh Produce Stand Located about 3 miles south of Davenport, Fambrini’s is famous for their strawberries and lavender bouquets.
-We’re big fans of their picnic area and excellent pumpkin prices.
+Fambrini’s Farm Fresh Produce Stand Located about 3 miles south of Davenport, Fambrini’s is a great stop for fresh produce, organic strawberries, and lavender bouquets.
+Plus, their pumpkins are all under $15!

 Rodoni Farms With ocean views, a sprawling hill of pumpkins, stacked hay bales, wooden photo props, and a corn maze, there are endless photo opps at Rodoni’s.
 After capturing some family memories, enjoy the great selection of pumpkins, specialty squash, and fresh veggies—Brussels sprouts, artichokes, and leeks, oh my!
 Plus, dog-friendly.